 Special Revenue Funds - Special Revenue Funds are used to account for the proceeds of specific revenue sources (other than expendable trusts or major capital projects) that are legally restricted to expenditures for specified purposes.
-The City only has one special revenue fund which accounts for funds received and disbursed under the Municipal Road Aid program.
+The City accounts for state road funds in the special revenue fund and considered it to be a major fund.